ccb-hms/ontology-mapper/README.md

 # text2term ontology mapper

-A tool for mapping (uncontrolled) terms to ontology terms to facilitate semantic integration.
+A tool for mapping free-text descriptions of (biomedical) entities to controlled terms in an ontology.

 ## Usage